-Now that you’re convinced about the importance of typing faster and accurately, let’s move on to the how’s of it.
+Now that you’re convinced about the importance of typing quickly and accurately, let’s move on to the how’s of it.
 Here are six ways to significantly improve your typing speed and accuracy.

 Rework the way you type

-- The left-hand pinky finger being placed on the ‘A’ key and responsible for all the keys to the left of it including left shift, caps lock, control/cmd, etc.
+- The left-hand’s pinky finger should be placed on the ‘A’ key and should be responsible for all the keys to the left of it including left shift, caps lock, control/cmd, etc.

-- The right-hand pinky key being placed on the Colon/Semi-colon button and being responsible for everything on the right of the key.
+- The right-hand pinky key should be placed on the colon/semi-colon button and should be responsible for everything on the right of the keyboard.

 - Position at least one of your thumb on the Spacebar key.

-- The ring finger, middle finger and index finger of your right hand should be placed on the keys S, D, and F respectively.
+- The ring finger, middle finger and index finger of your left hand should be placed on the keys S, D, and F respectively.

-- The ring finger, middle finger and index finger of your left hand should be placed on the keys L, K, and J respectively.
+- The ring finger, middle finger and index finger of your right hand should be placed on the keys L, K, and J respectively.

 Eyes away from the keyboard!